fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 for the feature can be found [here](getting-started-with-rich-messaging-introduction.html).

 {: .important}
-If Images are sent in Rich content, then their URLs must be added to a whitelist via internal LivePerson configuration (Houston: `messaging.rich.content.valid.urls`).
+If images are sent in Rich content, their URLs must be added to a whitelist via internal LivePerson configuration (Houston: `messaging.rich.content.valid.urls`).
 Please note that you must add all possible domains to this list manually as wildcards are not supported.
 Moreover, All domains must be HTTPS secure.